10 Easy Steps to Reduce Machine Repair Time

 Stop, Look & Listen

-In a best-case scenario, the maintenance person could spend a little more time on the machine and correct the newly found issues.
-If the additional repairs can’t be completed on the spot, they can at least be scheduled and prepared for.
+In a best-case scenario, the maintenance person could spend more time on the machine and correct the newly found issues.
+If the additional repairs can’t be completed promptly, they can be scheduled and prepared for at least.

 Audit Repairs

-As the maintenance manager, you have expectations for the equipment’s maintenance and repair methods and quality.
-It’s important to audit the work of your team.
+9-Audit Repairs: As the maintenance manager, you have expectations for the equipment’s maintenance and repair methods and quality.
+It’s essential to audit the work of your team.
 This audit serves a few purposes.
-The obvious purpose is to ensure a task is performed satisfactorily, with the proper tools and correct parts.
-Sometimes individuals will take shortcuts and/or use the wrong tools, which can cause a new problem that’s worse than the original problem.
+The apparent purpose is to ensure a task is performed satisfactorily with the proper tools and correct parts.
+Sometimes, individuals will take shortcuts and/or use the wrong tools, which can cause a new problem worse than the original one.

 Beyond that, it also serves as a tool to learn team member’s strengths and weaknesses.
 If weaknesses are observed, training can be administered at a later time.
-The other side of this equation is oftentimes, the maintenance technician or mechanic develops a technique or a tip that can be shared with other team members.
+The other side of this equation is that the maintenance technician or mechanic often develops a technique or tip that can be shared with other team members.

 Communicate

-Preparation is key, Properly equipped tool carts (tools & parts), Documentation, Labeling, Meetings, lessons learned, ask “why.”, Take time to do it right, and reduce callbacks, Monitor& Audit repairs.
+10-Communicate: Preparation is vital: properly equipped tool carts (tools & parts), Documentation, Labeling, Meetings, lessons learned, asking “why.”
+Take time to do it right, reduce callbacks, and monitor and audit repairs.